-Scattered Signals engages with the city as an arena in which the panic and suspicion of the current political climate are played out.
+Scattered Signals looks at the city as an arena in which the panic and suspicion of the current political climate are played out.

 The street photographer is now stuck between a public unease with an increasingly voyeuristic society, and political concerns about security and dissent.
 Both act to make problematic any observation other than the sanctioned or the official.